danielegasparri/span-gui/docs/stellar_populations_and_SFH.md

 ### First Section: Basic Parameters
 - Wavelength Range: Defines the spectral region to be fitted.
 A good estimate of stellar population parameters in galaxies is obtained by focusing on the 4800-5500 A (rest-frame) which includes age, metallicity, and SFH-sensitive lines such as Hbeta, OIII, Mg, and Fe.
 Il you have near-infrared (NIR) spectra, the 8400-8800 A (rest-frame) range is good, which includes the Ca II triplet.
 - Spectral Resolution FWHM (A): Approximate resolution of your spectrum **in the selected wavelength range**.
 This is relevant only if including gas emission lines in the fit or if the option "Convolve templates to galaxy resolution" is activated (not mandatory).
 A precise value is not required, but a good estimate is recommended.
+If working with high redshift spectra which have not been de-redshifted, the resolution value in terms of FWHM is referred to your actual wavelength range.
+SPAN will scale this value considering the redshift inserted by a factor: FWHM_rest = FWHM/(1+z).
 - Velocity Dispersion Guess (km/s): An approximate estimate of the actual stellar velocity dispersion.
 - Redshift Guess (z): An initial estimate of the spectrum's redshift.
 If this value is not within +/- 0.005 the real one, the fit will likely fail.